 Simon Ford has joined CyrusOne as area vice president Europe.
-He joins from Colliers International, where he delivered integrated data centre strategies across EMEA as MD Corporate Solutions.
+He joins from Colliers International, where he delivered integrated data center strategies across EMEA as MD Corporate Solutions.
 At CyrusOne he is responsible for driving and coordinating enterprise and hyperscale sales across Europe.

-Alex Safronoff is now CyrusOne’s business development manager.
+Alex Safronoff is now CyrusOne's business development manager.
 He is based in Paris and initially responsible for business development across France and the Netherlands.
-Alex comes from DATA4, a French data centre operator, where he was strategic account director for the past four years.
+Alex comes from DATA4, a French data center operator, where he was strategic account director for the past four years.

-CyrusOne operates more than 45 data centre facilities across the United States, Europe, and Asia to provide customers with the flexibility and scale to match their specific IT growth needs.
+CyrusOne operates more than 45 data center facilities across the United States, Europe, and Asia to provide customers with the flexibility and scale to match their specific IT growth needs.
 CyrusOne has sites in process across London, Frankfurt, Dublin and Amsterdam for a total prospective European footprint of nearly 500 megawatts.

-Last month the company announced that its London I and London II data centres are now running on a 100% renewable energy tariff, which will help to transfer energy annual usage equivalent to 52,000 households to zero-emissions sources.
+Last month the company announced that its London I and London II data centers are now running on a 100% renewable energy tariff, which will help to transfer energy annual usage equivalent to 52,000 households to zero-emissions sources.